aashari/boilerplate-lambda-typescript/README.md

 There is an initial example of `@statistic` decorator which have the functionality to log the execution duration for the method that uses the decorators, the example also include the additional process to stream the statistic metrics into Datadog, the example of how to use the decorator is as follows:

 ```
-@statistic(true) // true if you want to stream the statistic metrics into Datadog
+@statistic() // true if you want to stream the statistic metrics into Datadog
 public async handler(event: any, context: any, callback: any) {
     callback(null, {
         statusCode: 200,